This product is no longer in stock

 3.- When C1 is loaded, current flows through the relay coil and the contact is activated, leaving the relay coil again without a negative supply.

-4.- At this moment the loading of the C1 keeps the coil closed and additionally it is also consumed by D1 and R1.
+4.- At this moment the load of the C1 keeps the coil closed, consuming its energy.

 5.- When the load of C1 is consumed, the relay changes state again and the cycle is restarted.